primer/css/docs/content/components/truncate.md

 bundle: truncate
 ---

 The `css-truncate` class will shorten text with an ellipsis.
-Always add a `title` attribute to the truncated element so the full text remains accessible.

 ## Truncate overflow